 Now out for mobile tablets, The House on Usher is a parody of the hidden object, adventure game genre that is popular among casual game consumers.
 Quirky Angie Dee, a rookie real estate agent, is sent to sell the split level house on Usher Street, which was abandoned by its owners way back in the 1970s.
 Help Angie explore the house, solve puzzles and do some serious cleaning to discover the mysterious secret about the property.

 Do you have what it takes to become an upwardly respected real estate agent?
 Agent Angie Dee just got her first job at the now two-man shop, Homer Echers Real Estate and is charged with readying the property for sale.
 As Angie see if you can get the property fixed up to launch her path to riches!

 The property has an itsy bitsy problem though, it might be alive, and trying to kill you, and ruin your career!
 See if you can unlock the mystery of why The House on Usher was abandoned by solving hidden object, word and adventure puzzles and finally hear the ‘ka-ching’ of sold!

-To play the game follow the link on the project page to one of the game store to sample or purchase the project.
-Big Fish Fish provides a forum for the game and you can read reviews.
+To play the game follow the link on the project page to one of the game stores.
+There's a free trial, then an In-App purchase.
+Big Fish Games provides a forum and you can read and enter reviews.

 The project page also has a link to a 'walk through' document that contains instructions and step-by-step play for for those who like to cheat.